top of page

 Application Process

 We accept applications from future and current doctoral program graduates who have met or will meet all the requirements of graduation set forth by their graduate program institution.
 We are currently accepting applications for immediate hire (full-time/part-part time/supplemental) as well as for the 2024-2025 training year.
-To be considered for an interview, please submit application materials to Dr. Kati Wax at kwax@lincolnparkpsychology.com and don't hesitate to call Dr. Wax at (773) 788-6870 with any questions.
+To be considered for an interview, please submit application materials to Dr. Kati Wax (she/her) at kwax@lincolnparkpsychology.com and Dr. Patrick Sviokla (he/him) psviokla@lincolnparkpsychology.com and don't hesitate to call Dr. Wax at (773) 788-6870 with any questions.

 Required Application Materials: